maticnetwork/matic.js/README.md

   options // transaction fields
 )

+// Deposit ether into Matic chain using POS Portal.
+// It is an ERC20 token on Matic chain await matic.depositPOSEtherForUser( user, // User address (in most cases, this will be sender's address), amount, // Amount for deposit (in wei) options // transaction fields
+)

 // Burn ERC20 tokens(deposited using POS Portal) on Matic chain and retrieve the Transaction id await matic.burnPOSERC20( childToken, // ChildToken address